Skip to main content

 Religious Wedding Ceremonies

-Religious ceremonies in St. Lucia follow the mandatory civil ceremony and reflect the island’s 61.5% Catholic population.
-These ceremonies typically last 45-90 minutes and cost $500-$2,000 USD including church fees, decorations, and musician fees.
+Religious ceremonies in St. Lucia follow the mandatory civil ceremony and reflect the island’s predominantly Catholic population.
+These ceremonies typically last 45-90 minutes and include church fees, decorations, and musician fees.

 Religious ceremony breakdown by denomination:

-• Catholic ceremonies - 70% of religious weddings, include full mass
+• Catholic ceremonies - most common, often include full mass

 Traditional Catholic wedding elements: